EconometricInstitute/feb22012-programming-website/data/week2/3-reading-and-writing.md

 }
 ```

 In the `writeToFile` method above, we begin by creating a `PrintWriter` object.
-It writes data the the file that is located at the path that the string `fileName` indicates.
+It writes data to the file that is located at the path that the string `fileName` indicates.
 After this, we write the text to the file by calling the `println` method.
 The possible exception that the constructor throws has to be handled with a `try-catch` block or the handling responsibility has to be transferred elsewhere.
 In the `writeToFile` method, the responsibility to handle the exception is placed on the method that calls `writeToFile`.

 Let's create a `main` method that calls the `writeToFile` of a `Storer` object.
 There is nothing to force the `main` method to handle the exception -- it, too, can state that it might throw an exception by adding `throws Exception` to the method definition.